In the history of Europe, the Middle Ages or medieval period

 Industrial Revolution, the emergence of Capitalism and its new class,

 the bourgeoisie.
-In

 The Americas, Medieval rule ended with the wars of independence